soykuvvetberat34/ethical_hacking_course_repo/introduction_to_networks.md

 **If someone uses a vpn, they change their public ip**

 **you can learn your ip in kali linux sing the terminal**

+**You need to be root in your terminal.
+You need to write sudo su and enter your password.
+Then, prompt the terminal with ifconfig, and you can see the IP.**